Search

 2. If your current approach was going to unlock the next level, wouldn’t it have done it by now?

-3. How many more Q4s are you prepared to donate to “figuring it out on your own”?
+3. How many more months are you prepared to donate to “figuring it out on your own”?

 4. Is “playing it safe” by not investing actually safe—or is it just keeping you safely stuck?

-5. Would you tell a friend, with your same numbers and stress levels, to keep doing exactly what you’re doing?
+5. Would you tell a friend, with your same numbers and stress level, to keep doing exactly what you’re doing?

 6. Are you more afraid of making one “wrong” big move—or of never making a decisive move at all and staying here?